Cody Fry: Biography

 Cody Fry, the son of orchestral composer Gary Fry, is a Nashville-based singer, songwriter, and musician.
 He moved to Nashville to study voice at Belmont University after graduating from New Trier High School in 2008, where he actively participated in various ensembles such as the symphony orchestra, choir opera, swing choir, and chorus.

-In 2015, Fry gained national recognition as one of the 48 final contestants on the 14th season of American Idol, leaving a lasting impression with his remarkable vocal abilities.
+In 2015, Fry gained national recognition as one of the 48 final contestants on the 14th season of American Idol.

 In 2021, his song "I Hear a Symphony" became a hit on TikTok, achieving massive success and climbing the Spotify Global Viral Charts, charting in 38 countries.
 Furthermore, Fry garnered more attention as an arranger in 2021 when his cover of The Beatles' "Eleanor Rigby" received a Grammy nomination in the Grammy Award for Best Arrangement, Instrumental and Vocals category.
 He received his second Grammy nomination in the same category in 2025 for his cover of Paul Simon's "The Sound of Silence".

-Fry's musical career has afforded him the opportunity to perform at prestigious venues worldwide and collaborate with various artists in the industry.
-In 2020, he performed with the Metropole Orkest for the live show Live in Amsterdam, featuring Cory Wong and the Metropole Orkest.
+In 2020, Fry performed with the Metropole Orkest for the live show Live in Amsterdam, featuring Cory Wong and the Metropole Orkest.
 In 2023, Fry performed his songs "Underground" and "Photograph" at John F. Kennedy Center for the Performing Arts with Ben Rector and the National Symphony Orchestra conducted by Steven Reineke.
 Fry and Rector continued their partnership and toured their orchestra show around the country appearing with orchestras including the Nashville Symphony, Pacific Symphony, and Dallas Symphony, (conducted by Enrico Lopez-Yañez), as well as the Minnesota Orchestra (conducted by Sarah Hicks) and the Cincinnati Pops among others.